 What Determines Bitcoin’s Price?

-● Bitcoin supply and market demand for it
+● Supply and market demand for Bitcoin

-● The number of competing cryptocurrencies
+● The prevalence of competitive cryptocurrencies

-● The media and the news
+● Media coverage and news events

 How Does Bitcoin Work?